15 Of The Best Places To Hide Easter Eggs, Because Everyone Likes A Challenge

-Sticking a few eggs in the fence is kind of a gimme, but if your hunt is an indoor-outdoor search, it may be awhile before the kids make it outside.
-According to The Daily Meal, it's a classic Easter egg hiding spot.
+Sticking a few eggs in the fence is kind of a given, but if your hunt is an indoor-outdoor search, it may be awhile before the kids make it outside.
+As The Daily Meal pointed out, it's a classic Easter egg hiding spot.

 11. Underneath The Lampshade

 Remove the lightbulb from a lamp and replace with an Easter egg.
 As The Huffington Post notes, however, if you're hiding an Easter egg in a lamp, make sure you unplug it first.